Sewer connection on Bornholmstraat replaced successfully

 Reason

 The new connection replaces a temporary solution from 2019.
 At that time, we discovered that the connection between the municipal pressure pipe and the main pressure pipe was leaking.
 The connection was sealed with a repair clamp at the time.
 This allowed us to quickly stop the leak.
-With a lifespan of approximately 10 years, this was a temporary repair.
+With a lifespan of approximately 10 years, this was only a temporary repair.
 That is why the clamp has now been replaced with a robust and durable solution.
 We will complete the work in the coming weeks and the contractor will restore the site to its original condition.